CASE STUDY 003

 COMMUNITY POST

 Social features feel more natural on a phone, so this layout works well.
-Placing comments and likes at the bottom made these pages intuitive right away.
+Placing comments and likes at the bottom was intuitive right away.

 CREATORS